mikey-gray/poc-pulse-onboarding-ui/README.md

 Future: Could reintroduce Graph import behind a feature flag, add CSV header handling, or support other delimiters.

-## Removal & Assignments
+## Roles & Assignments

 You can remove:

-- A contact (removes all its company/workspace/client assignments)
+- A contact (removes all its owner/workspace/client role assignments)
-- A workspace (removes its workspace assignments and all client assignments for its clients)
+- A workspace (removes its Workspace Admin and Senior Manager assignments and all Account Manager assignments for its clients)
-- A client (removes its client assignments)
+- A client (removes its Account Manager assignments)

 Drag & drop:

-- Drag a contact onto the company box to assign as an Admin
+- Drag a contact onto the company box to assign as an Owner
+- Drag onto a workspace (first drop zone) to assign as a Workspace Admin
-- Drag onto a workspace to assign as a Senior Manager
+- Drag onto the second workspace drop zone to assign as a Senior Manager
 - Drag onto a client to assign as an Account Manager

 Chips appear for each assignment; click the × to remove that single assignment.